wcchin/wcchin.github.io/pages/curriculum_vitae.md

     <p align="left">Me at Wuling Farm, Taichung, Taiwan.</p>
   </div>
   <div class="column is-9">
-    <b>Wei Chien Benny Chin</strong> is a Malaysian who holds a Taiwanese Ph.D. degree in geography and currently works in Singapore as a postdoctoral research fellow.
+    <strong>Wei Chien Benny Chin</strong> is a Malaysian who holds a Taiwanese Ph.D. degree in geography and currently works in Singapore as a postdoctoral research fellow.
 He is a geographical information scientist.
 His research interests include computational geography, complex network, spatial scaling, and space-time patterns.
 He is participating in projects associated with complex human movement networks and spatial epidemiology.
   </div>
 </div>